ygg-lang/oaks/examples/oak-pascal/readme.md

 ## 🎯 Overview

-Oak of pascal is a robust parser for Pascal, designed to handle complete Pascal syntax including legacy and modern features.
+Oak Pascal is a robust parser for Pascal, designed to handle complete Pascal syntax including legacy and modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for code analysis and educational purposes.

 ## ✨ Features